james-elliot/photoweb/README.md

     Optional arguments:
-      -h,--help             Show this help message and exit -t,--title TITLE      Title of the web page (default: None) -e,--extension EXTENSION
+      -h,--help             Show this help message and exit -t,--title TITLE      Title of the web page (default: None) -d,--directory DIRECTORY
+                            Directory where images are stored (default: . ) -e,--extension EXTENSION
                             Extension of files to process (default: jpg) -n,--notes NOTES      Name of the file containing notes to add at the start